bbatsov/metaredux/_posts/2020-03-27-the-books-that-every-programmer-should-read.md

 Ruby).
 Obviously not all developers should know C and Ruby, but when discussing what makes a good reference book some concrete examples are always useful.

-Bellow is a listing of all the "good" books my talk, grouped by categories.
+Bellow is a listing of all the "good"[^3] books my talk, grouped by categories.

 ### CS Fundamentals